colbyhub/bananaphone/README.md

 ---

 ## Roadmap
-* Replace GUN with websockets
+- [x] Replace GUN with Socket.io
-* Use a better template engine like Nunjucks
+- [ ] Use a better template engine like Nunjucks
-* Possibly adopt a frontend framework like Elm
+- [ ] Possibly adopt a frontend framework like Elm
-* Write a comprehensive guide on how to install and run on a Pi
+- [ ] Write a comprehensive guide on how to install and run on a Pi
-* Easier configuration
+- [ ] Easier configuration